Joomla Articles MCP server

 Stats

-The Joomla MCP Server enables AI assistants to interact with Joomla websites through the Joomla Web Services API.
-It provides tools for AI assistants like Claude to manage articles, categories, and content on your Joomla website without requiring direct access to the admin interface.
+The Joomla MCP Server enables AI assistants like Claude to interact with Joomla websites through the Joomla Web Services API.
+This tool makes it easy to create, retrieve, update, and manage articles on your Joomla site directly through an AI assistant.

 • Python 3.11 or higher